CiscoTestAutomation/genie/docs/abstract/concept.rst

     - :pythonimportsystem:`Python Import System <http>`

-``abstract`` package is built upon the principle of dynamically looking up and calling the right set of classes/functions/methods based on *requirements*.
+The ``abstract`` package is built upon the principle of dynamically looking up and calling the right set of classes/functions/methods based on *requirements*.
-These requirements are defined in each **abstraction enabled package** in the form of **tokens**.
+These requirements are defined in each **abstraction enabled package** in the form of **tokens**, which are typically device information such as the OS and platform.

 .. _abstraction_pkg:

 Abstraction-Enabled Package
 ---------------------------

-An abstracton-enabled package is simply any regular Python package declared to be abstraction-compatible using the ``abstract.declare_package()`` API.
+An abstraction-enabled package is simply any regular Python package declared to be abstraction-compatible using the ``abstract.declare_package()`` API.
 Beyond that, an abstraction-enabled package behaves no differently than any other standard Python modules.

 .. code-block:: python